Self-referential discourse of the Quran

-The self-referential discourse of the Quran is the set of rhetorical forms in which the Qur'an cites itself to varying degrees.
+The self-referential discourse of the Quran is the set of rhetorical forms in which the Qur'an cites itself to varying degrees in a self-referential manner.
 These argumentative strategies aim to ensure its authority and support its divine origin.

 Historiography

 Several researchers, such as A. Johns, T. Nagel, and A.-L. de Prémare, have already studied this dimension of self-reference of the Quran but without real exhaustiveness.
 In 2010, a thesis was defended, under the direction of Denis Gril, by Anne-Sylvie Boisliveau on the subject and partially published in 2014.
 It seeks to question the way in which the Quran self-designates itself and the purpose of these self-references.

 Quranic Terminology

 Self-referential terminology

 The Quran uses several terms to designate itself either as a work or for a part of itself.
 These are the words kitab, qurʾān, ḏhikr, āyāt, sūra and so on.
 The terminology used by the Quran often shows a "readaptation [...] of Jewish or Christian religious technical terms sometimes having a new meaning that is difficult to detect due to the fact that the Quran seeks to bring them a dimension of mystery and this in order to place itself de facto in the lineage of the previous holy Scriptures and to confer on itself a status of authority".

 For example, of all the terms by which the Qur'an refers to itself, the term aya is one of the most complex to study, "because it is often used to refer to something other than a part of the text."

 The term aya and its plural form appear 381 times in the Qur'an.
 In the Qur'anic text, it can refer to a section of the text, and when it does, "it is not in the common sense of 'verse' that the word has subsequently taken on in Islamic culture—except perhaps in one or two cases whose meaning is uncertain."
 Thus, the traditional understanding of this term, as with the term Sura', does not necessarily agree with its Qur'anic meaning.